kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 10-20/20 - Maghaven IV (9-7-25).md

 	- Blood well vial - 400g, Rhythm-Maker's Drums - 400g: 2-3 days to arrive
 		- We spent 800g
 	- Amulet of the Devout - Lewis has to go somewhere divine to obtain it
+	- Lewis crafted Rem the rest of his plate armor
+-